chirathr/blog/_posts/2018-08-23-android-recycler-view.md

     }
 {% endhighlight %}

-Here we have a ImageView and two TextViews which we will use to update the Image, Title and subtitle.
+Here we have an `ImageView` and two `TextViews` that display the card image, title and subtitle.
+The constructor uses `findViewById` to get a reference to the widgets in the layout file.
+We have an addition function `bindData()` that takes a `DataModel` and binds the correct data in the `ImageView` and `TextView`.

 ### Complete the List Adapter

 The `MyAdapter` class should extend `RecyclerView.Adapter` and we need to override the functions `onCreateViewHolder()`, `onBindViewHolder()` and `getItemCount()`.

-Create a constructor that takes in a List of DataModel objects.
-This list will be used to populate our RecyclerView.
+The constructor takes a list of `DataModel` and the activities context.
+This list will be used to populate our `RecyclerView`.
+The `onCreateViewHolder()` function is called when the `RecyclerView` creates the required number of `ViewHolders`.
+Here we inflate a new `list_item` layout and use it to return a new `ViewHolder`.

+The `onBindViewHolder()` is used to bind data to an existing `ViewHolder`.
+Since we already have a bind method in our `ViewHolder` class, we can user that to set the correct data.
+The position variable will have the index of the item the `RecyclerView` wants to load.

 {% highlight java %}
 public class MyAdapter extends RecyclerView.Adapter<MyAdapter.MyViewHolder> {